ahuva-e/ahuva-e/README.md

 I am interested in cybersecurity, and hope to work in that field.

-These are some of the tools and languages i'm working with:
+Here are some of the tools and languages I'm working with:

 ![My Skills](https://skillicons.dev/icons?i=cs,py,visualstudio,vscode&theme=dark)